 Substantiation of “Ordinary and Necessary” Expenses for Professional Athletes

 A good practice is to pay for everything using a credit card.
 That way, you have a digital trail of all your expenses.
-Keep your personal expenses separate from your business expenses, use a different card for business-related expenses.
+Keep your expenses separate from your business expenses, and use a different card for business-related expenses.

 Once again, even a common sense business expense can be denied if it can’t be substantiated – track everything.

 Specific “Ordinary and Necessary” Expenses for Professional Athletes